 RAG RISK / CONSEQUENCES LEVEL OF RISK CONTROLS OUTSTANDING ACTIONS RISK OWNERSHIP ACTION DATE PROGRESS / COMMENTS 3.
 Disaster- major in borough, e.g. flooding, resulting in significant strain on council services (eg homelessness).
 4 Corporate Emergency Plan updated January 2016.
 Multi- agency flood plan completed December 2015.
 Function being delivered via the Mutual Applied Resilience Service.
 Membership of Local Resilience Forum (LRF).
 Regular testing of Emergency Assistance Centre plan.
-Borough Emergency Centre Plans.Suggested improvements to the Business Emergency Centre (BEC) partially implemented due to plans to vacate Knowle Green.
-Incident management training and exercising.The two DCX's have attended Multi-Agency Gold Command Courses.
-Emergency Response requirements remain the responsibility of the authority.Contract agreement in place with Applied Resilience, with increased resilience and support for Emergency Planning. expected outcomes in order to measure actual performance.
+Borough Emergency Centre Plans.
+Suggested improvements to the Business Emergency Centre (BEC) partially implemented due to plans to vacate Knowle Green.
+Incident management training and exercising.
+The two DCX's have attended Multi-Agency Gold Command Courses.
+Emergency Response requirements remain the responsibility of the authority.
+Contract agreement in place with Applied Resilience, with increased resilience and support for Emergency Planning. with Applied Resilience should incorporate specific targets and expected outcomes in order to measure actual performance.
 Monitoring needs to be meaningful and clearly CX (RT)/ GH C & T 31 August 2016 (R).
 Requires Monitoring Whilst the Group Head for Commissioning and Transformation meets regularly with Applied Resilience, there is scope to improve the ways in which the agreement is monitored for Emergency Planning.
-Page 12 4.
-Failure to manage corporate and service performance / failure to meet Council objectives and targets (Performance Management) 3 The Corporate Plan should set out targets for the authority which should be monitored by Members and Management Team.
+4. Failure to manage corporate and service performance / failure to meet Council objectives and targets (Performance Management) 3 and Management Team.
 Service performance should be monitored by Management Team.
-Individual performance is monitored through the appraisal process.
-Flagship project performance is reported to Management Team and Members.
-Performance Management Working Group has been established to improve monitoring arrangements.
-Updates have been provided to Cabinet and the Audit Committee.
 Corporate Plan and priorities have been reviewed as a result of the new Council.
 The impact on ongoing projects, resources and Service Planning will need to be assessed.
 MAT / DCX LO Ongoing Monitoring Corporate Plan going to July's Cabinet and Council.
-5. Failure to align service objectives to corporate aims and priorities / Failure to deliver services effectively due to poor service planning 3 The Corporate Planning process should set out a clear vision for the authority and specific targets.
+5. Failure to align service objectives to corporate aims and priorities / Failure to deliver services effectively due to poor service planning 3 clear vision for the authority and specific targets.
 Some services have statutory responsibilities.
-Individual Service Plans should be derived from the Council's Corporate Plan and statutory/other responsibilities.
-Plans incorporate resources, risks, workforce, significant projects and performance indicators.
 Service Plans are due to be prepared for 2016/17, taking into account the new Corporate Plan and priorities.
 They will be made available on Spelnet, enabling other services to assess the likely impact.
 Group Heads/ MAT 30 April 2016 O Requires Monitoring DCX (LO) liaising with the Leader.
 21/6/16 - Awaiting update from the DCX (LO)